yii1tech/di/README.md

 ```

 Many existing PSR-11 compatible solutions are coming with built-in injection mechanism, which you may want to utilize instead of the one,
 provided by this extension.
-In order to do this you should create your own injector, implementing `\yii1tech\di\InjectorContract` interface,
+In order to do this, you should create your own injector, implementing `\yii1tech\di\InjectorContract` interface,
 and pass it to `\yii1tech\di\DI::setInjector()`.

 Many of the existing PSR-11 containers (including the 'PHP-DI') already implements dependency injection methods `make()` and `call()`.